-But “My Disney Experience” provides a cleaner interface and the promise of many more advanced features to come, exclusively for Walt Disney World guests for the time being.
+But “My Disney Experience” provides a cleaner interface and the promise of many more advanced features to come, exclusively for Walt Disney World Guests for the time being.

 You can download “My Disney Experience” now for free via iTunes for iPhone and iPad.
-No Android version is available yet, but likely will be in the future if Disney follows the trend set by Mobile Magic, which began on Android devices and was eventually ported to iOS.
+No Android version is available yet, but it likely will be in the future if Disney follows the trend set by Mobile Magic, which began on Android devices and was eventually ported to iOS.